The Lords Seton's and Earl's of Winton Descent

 m2. (after 1540) Mary Pyeris (d 1576) (she was part of the retinue of French nobles who came with Marie de Guise on her marriage to King James V).

 ix.
 Robert Seton of Myles, Tranent (Mylis) (a 1563).
 He had a proceeding on an insestment from his father, George 6th Lord Seton, dated 25 February 1548-9, of the lands of "Mylyis and Greendykes" in the barony of Tranent.
+Myles farm being beside Falside east of Tranent, and Greendykes being east of Tranent, south of St. Germains and north of Macmerry.

 m. unknown

 a.
-Robert Seton of Myles, Tranent (Mylis), - Baillie's of Tranent and ancestors to Baillie George Seton of Tranent, Factor to George, Earl of Winton.
+Robert Seton of Myles, Tranent (Mylis / Mylyis), - Baillie's of Tranent and ancestors to Baillie George Seton of Tranent, Factor to George, Earl of Winton.
 He had a charter under the Great Seal 22 February 1562-3, to Robert Seton, son of the deceased George, Lord Seton, procreated betwixt him and Mary Pyeris, his wife, proceeding on an insestment from the said Lord Seton, dated 25 February 1548-9, of the lands of Mylyis, and Greendykes (near Macmerry) in the barony of Tranent.

 m. unknown